hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - access control rules
     - traffic evaluation sequence: 1) monitor; 2) trust; 3) block; 4) allow; 5) default action
     - pass w/o further inspection: <span style="color: #bb6600;">trust & allow</span>
+  - Custom Block lists or feeds (or objects or groups)
+    - block specific <span style="color: #bb6600;">IP addresses, URLs, or domain names</span> using a manually-created list or feed
+    - criteria of Firepower block based in Security Intelligence policies: <span style="color: #bb6600;">URLs and IP addresses</span
+    - example: if aware of malicious sites or addresses not yet blocked by a feed, add these sites to a custom Security Intelligence list and add this custom list to the Block list in the Security Intelligence tab of your access control policy.
   - command used to register a Cisco FirePower sensor to FMC: <span style="color: #bb6600;">`configure manager add <host> <key>`</span>
   - command to add a new Cisco FTD device to their network and wants to manage it with Cisco FMC: <span style="color: #bb6600;">`configure manager add <FMC IP address> <registration key>`</span>
   - benefit using FMC over ADSM: <span style="color: #bb6600;">centralized management</span>